LividJava/infodatabase/notes/ljc.profiler.md

 After the Initial analysis completes you may find some issues about GC, you can ignore this for now.
 Java's Garbage collector is...
 Garbage...
 We are looking for a HUGE spike in ticks.

 ![](./assets/images/2023-04-21-23-33-13.png)
-This is a pretty Sizeable spike! so much so it kicked me from the server! (hence the dimmed screenshot)
+This is a pretty Sizeable spike!
+So much so it kicked me from the server! (hence the dimmed screenshot)

 Now we can run our profiler to try and find the actual source of the lag!